 5.5.3.
 Class B Shareholders shall not be entitled to notice of meetings of the Class A Shareholders and shall not be entitled to be present thereat.
 Notice of any action taken at a meeting of the Class A Shareholders shall promptly be given to the Class B Shareholders; however, the failure to give that notice shall not invalidate the action taken.

 5.6.
 Actions Requiring Unanimous Approval of the Class A Shareholders.
-In addition to those actions for which this Agreement specifically requires the consent of the Members, the Class A Shareholders shall be allowed to:
+In addition to those actions for which this Agreement specifically requires the consent of the Members, the Class A Shareholders shall be allowed to unanimously:

 5.6.1.
 Amend the Articles;